 Picture this: your company’s booth is getting ready for a big industry trade show.
 Social channel posts are outlined, sponsor lists confirmed, print marketing materials queued, and pre- and post- kits and nurture strategies are laid out.

 You’re ready to capture leads with anyone interacting with your company booth.
 But, it’s time to start thinking bigger.
 Adding a geofencing campaign will help capture a bigger audience than just those event-goers engaging with your company.
-Thinking outside the booth, let’s catch your audience at the airport(s), entering the conference venue(s), and even at neighboring hotel(s).
-By creating a virtual fence around specific GPS coordinates of brick-and-mortar locations, city blocks or even partnering events, geofencing can help capture audiences with high-quality user-intent behaviors.
+Thinking outside the booth, let’s catch your audience at the airport(s), entering the conference venue(s), and even at the neighboring hotel(s).
+By creating a virtual fence around specific GPS coordinates of brick-and-mortar locations, city blocks, or even partnering events, geofencing can help capture audiences with high-quality user-intent behaviors.